MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/model-customize-reports.md

 ---
-title: Model customization of historical and real-time analytics reports in Customer Service | MicrosoftDocs
+title: Model customization of historical and real-time analytics reports in Customer Service
-description: Learn how to customize historical and real-time analytics reports in Dynamics 365 Customer Service using Power BI. ms.date: 03/13/2024 ms.topic: article
+description: Learn how to customize historical and real-time analytics reports in Dynamics 365 Customer Service using Power BI. ms.date: 05/23/2024 ms.topic: article
 author: Soumyasd27
 ms.author: sdas